yokolet/textblog/AddingGraphQL.md

     2. Edit `user_type.rb`

         This file's structure is similar to the users definition in `db/schema.rb`.
-        The `!` added to the beginning of type names mean the field is required.
+        The `!` added to the beginning of a type name means the field is required.

         ```ruby
         Types::UserType = GraphQL::ObjectType.define do